awwx/meteor-wiki/Handlebars.md

 });
 ```

-### Expression Arguments

-Handlebars expressions can have arguments separated by spaces, which will be passed to the helper (or method) given by the initial identifier.
-Handlebars also support keyword arguments (name=value) which are passed to the helper in a hash.

-XXX: How are they received as function arguments in the helper implementation?
-What about in a method?

-Arguments can be helpers or methods themselves, or string literals.
-XXX: Anything else?

 ### Reserved Helper Names

 Unfortunately, since `Template.myTemplate` is a function object as well as a place to bind helpers, some helper names are illegal.
 For example, the name `name` is problematic because in many browsers, functions have a built-in `name` property that you can't change (it's whatever name the function was given in the source code).
 When you try to assign `Template.myTemplate.name` to a function, nothing happens!